-Teaching Non-teaching Students The following welfare measures are available for teaching staff: 1.Medical insurance scheme implemented by the Government of Tamilnadu for the welfare of the staff and their families.
+Teaching Non-teaching Students The following welfare measures are available for teaching staff: 1.Medical insurance scheme implemented by the Government of Tamilnadu for the welfare of the The following welfare measures are available for non- teaching staff: 1.Medical insurance scheme implemented by the Government of Tamilnadu for the welfare of the The following welfare measures are available for non- teaching students: 1.
+Government scholarships for BC, MBC, SC and ST students 2.
+Remedial coaching classes staff and their families.
 2. GPF and CPS pension schemes 3.
 Festival advance during the time of festivals such as Deepavali, Pongal and Christmas 4.
-Government loan schemes to purchase/construct house and buy vehicles 5.
-Leave such as CL,EL,ML,On-Duty leave to attend Orientation programmes, Refresher courses, Seminars, Conferences, workshops etc. to augment their professional acumen.
+Government loan schemes to purchase/ construct house and buy vehicles 5.
+Leave such as CL,EL,ML,On-Duty leave to attend Orientation programmes, Refresher courses, Seminars, Conferences, workshops etc . to augment their professional acumen.
 6. Gym with good equipment 7.
-Store to avail The following welfare measures are available for non- teaching staff: 1.Medical insurance scheme implemented by the Government of Tamilnadu for the welfare of the staff and their families.
+Store to avail staff and their families.
 2. GPF and CPS pension schemes 3.
 Festival advance during the time of festivals such as Deepavali, Pongal and Christmas 4.
 Government loan schemes to purchase/ construct house and buy vehicles 5.
 Leave such as CL,EL,ML,On-Duty leave to attend administrative skills 6.
 Gym with good equipment 7.
 Store to avail stationery at low cost.
 8. Canteen that provides food at affordable prices.
-9. Vehicle parking Students The following welfare measures are available for non- teaching students: 1.
-Government scholarships for BC, MBC, SC and ST students 2.
-Remedial coaching classes 3.
+9. Vehicle parking facilities 3.
 Soft-skills training programmes for success in chosen professions 4.
 Gym with good equipment 5.
 Store to avail stationery at low cost.
 6. Canteen that provides food at affordable prices.
-7. Vehicle parking facilities Gym with good equipment affordable prices.
-9.
+7. Vehicle parking facilities 8.
+Canteen that provides food at affordable prices.
+9. Vehicle parking facilities Iacilities